ShatrovOA/dtFFT/README.md

 | DTFFT_BACKWARD_X_Z | 1 / 2 | 2 | Default id of transposition plan for Z -> Y transpose which will be used if plan created with `DTFFT_ESTIMATE` and `DTFFT_MEASURE` effort_flags in case Z-slab optimization is used|

 ## Notes for C/C++ users
-dtFFT provids headers for both C and C++.
+dtFFT provides headers for both C and C++.
 Simply
 ```c
 // C header
 #include <dtfft.h>
 // C++ header
 #include <dtfft.hpp>
 ```
 Since C arrays are stored in row-major order which is opposite to Fortran column-major when creating the plan, user should pass the dimensions of the array to the planner in reverse order.
 For example, if your array is a rank three N x M x L matrix in row-major order, you should pass the dimensions of the array as if it were an L x M x N matrix.
-Also if you are using R2R transform and wish to perform different transform kinds on different dimensions then buffer ```kinds``` should also be reversed.
+Also if you are using R2R transform and wish to perform different transform kinds on different dimensions then buffer `kinds` should also be reversed.
 Same goes for MPI Communicators with attached cartesian topology.

-Examples are provided in ```tests/c``` folder.
+Examples are provided in `tests/c` folder.
 ## Next Steps

 - [x] Support effort_flag optional argument.